 One of the most frequent questions we get from Trail users each spring is “When is The Colorado Trail likely to be snow free?”
-The general rule is that most of the CT is snow free by early July and, except for an occasional dusting at higher elevations and on some north-facing hillsides where the Trail is shaded in the trees, it will likely stay that way into September.
+The general rule is that most of the CT is snow free by early July and, except for occasional remnants at higher elevations and on some north-facing hillsides where the Trail is shaded in the trees, it will likely stay that way into September.
 This can vary by a couple of weeks either way depending on the harshness of the previous winter.

-To be safe, we suggest July 1 as the earliest start date for most hikers, bikers and horse riders who plan to go long distances on the Trail.
+To be safe, we suggest July 1 as the earliest plan-ahead start date for most hikers, bikers and horse riders who plan to go long distances on the Trail.
 Those who start from Denver in the “iffy” month of June can expect to encounter snow, sometimes several feet deep, as early as the approach to Georgia Pass in Segment 6 and along the Ten Mile Range in Segment 7.
-Those leaving from Durango can expect to encounter it even earlier in their treks into the San Juan Mountains.
+Those leaving from Durango can expect to encounter it even earlier during their trek into the San Juan Mountains.

 Check our website for the latest information on snow depth as your trip approaches and be prepared to make adjustments accordingly.
 Information from Trail users posted on social media sites can also be helpful.

 Another resource is SNOTEL (short for snow telemetry), an automated system of snowpack and related climate sensors operated by the Natural Resources Conservation Service of the U.S. Department of Agriculture.
 But beware of its limitations.
 A longtime CTF volunteer who has monitored SNOTEL weather stations for years points out that virtually all of the SNOTEL sites near the Trail show zero inches of snowpack by the first week of June, even though there may still a lot of snow on the Trail at treeline and above.
 This is likely due to the location of most of the SNOTEL stations as well as the variable depths due to drifting.